Frenzoid/Frenzoid/README.md

 Im a Uni student, coursing a degree in Computer Engineering.

-I love to spend my freetime playing videogames, and learning && testing different technologies :D
+I love to spend my freetime playing videogames && learning / testing different technologies :D

 This is my github repo, and you will find personal stuff and school projects.